Sivaan66/Project---Pizza_sales/README.md

 ORDER BY 2 DESC
 limit 3;
 ```
-### Calculate the percentage contribution of each pizza category to total revenue.
+### 10.Calculate the percentage contribution of each pizza category to total revenue.
 ``` sql
 SELECT
     pizza_types.category,